bobykumar7210/book-hai-kya/README.md

 This app displays list of books based on your filter from API Google book Api and provide filter option for users can view book

+ # Important

+ In this Project Git has two branches master and detailAcivity .The whole project in detailActivity Branch

  Api- [here](https://developers.google.com/books/docs/overview)

 **Apk download** - [here](https://github.com/bobykumar7210/book-hai-kya/raw/master/image/app-debug.apk)